Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Such is the repetitive nature of the work, combined with the fact that potential buyers can ask literally anything about the company.

-We, at DealRoom, work specifically in M&A industry and collected as many useful information as possible to give you a full understanding of how to start a career in M&A and answer any related questions you may have.
+We at DealRoom work exclusively in the M&A industry and have collected as much useful information as possible to give you a full understanding of how to start a career in M&A and to answer any questions you may have on the topic.

 Is working in Mergers and Acquisitions a good career?